Copyright: what you need to know

 Help

-We provide advice, training and specific guidance on copyright law to support you in your work and study.
+We provide advice, training and guidance on copyright law to support you in your work and study.
 If you have any questions about copyright, email copyright@kent.ac.uk

 Last updated